johannal/SolarSystem/Ken.md

 ## Part 3 -- SCM

-You may have noticed as I've been making edits, the source editor is showing me which code I've changed, over here in the change bar.
-This is really helpful when looking through your code for the local edits you've made.
+You may have noticed as I've been making edits, the source editor is showing me exactly which code I've changed, over here in the change bar.
+These are my local, uncommited edits.

-Xcode can also show you the changes that have been made up stream, too (scroll down to some changes Andrew made).
-Right here, theres a change that I'll get when I pull.
+Xcode can also show me the changes that have been made up stream, too.
+So right here, theres a change that I'll get when I pull.

-I really dislike conflicts, which is what I'd get if I started typing here, like this.
-Now, I can avoid conflicts  altogether by seeing what code is being changed around me.
+Now I really dislike conflicts, which is what I'd get if I started typing here, like this.
+Xcode 10 helps me avoid conflicts showing me the code that has changed out from underneath me.
 The best kind of conflict, is the one you don't get!

-Theres a TODO here to update the comment, but it looks like Andrew already did that.
-If I want can jump right into the commit view and see the full change.
-Really fluid experience.
+I can get more details on the commit if I want.
+Looks like Andrew has taken care of this TODO by adding some comments, so I don't have to -- my changes are complete!

 ## Wrap Up
 And those are some of the new editing experiences in Xcode 10.